100% Fun: Release

 The album was met with moderate commercial success and favorable reviews.
 The single "Sick of Myself" reached #2 on the Billboard Modern Rock chart and appeared on the top 100 pop song charts of the day.
 Critic David Browne of Entertainment Weekly, who included 100% Fun on his year's-best list, wrote in his review that it "makes you feel as if a good pop hook can solve any crisis."
 The title of the album was derived from Kurt Cobain's 1994 suicide note.

 Reissue

 In 2018, independent vinyl reissue label Intervention Records announced that it would be releasing Artist-Approved 2 LP Expanded Editions of 100% Fun, Altered Beast, and Girlfriend.
 The three albums will also be released on CD/SACD.
 Intervention also announced a first time on vinyl reissue of Son of Altered Beast.

-In Popular Culture
+In popular culture

-The song "Sick of Myself" was covered by the band Bowling for Soup for their album Bowling for Soup Goes to the Movies.
+The song "Sick of Myself" was covered by Bowling for Soup on their album Bowling for Soup Goes to the Movies.
 In 2005, indie rock band Death Cab For Cutie also performed a cover of the song for NPR's World Cafe.